vsakkas/sydney.py/README.md

 To get the `_U` cookie, follow these steps on Microsoft Edge:
 - Open the Bing Chat side bar by clicking the top right Bing button.
 - Write a message on the chat dialog that appears.
-- Open the developer tools in your browser (usually by pressing `F12` or right-clicking and selecting `Inspect`).
+- Open the developer tools in your browser (usually by pressing `F12` or right-clicking on the chat dialog and selecting `Inspect`).
 - Select the `Application` tab and click on the `Cookies` option to view all cookies associated with `https://edgeservices.bing.com`.
 - Look for the `_U` cookie and click on it to expand its details.
 - Copy the value of the `_U` cookie (it should look like a long string of letters and numbers).